IPv4 header format – Explanation of all fields.

 Type of Service –

-The type of service in the Ip header is for controlling the quality of service of Internet Protocol packet traffic.
+The type of service in the IP header controls the Quality of Service of Internet Protocol packet traffic.
 With Quality of service, a network may choose how to handle the packets.
-The type of service is an 8 bits header field, each bit has a meaning for quality of service.
+The type of service is an 8-bit header field.
+Each bit has a meaning for Quality of service.
+Following is the explanation of the bit number from 1 to 8.

-Precedence – The first three bits are for precedence.
-Precedence means the priority of an IP packet in case there is a high load in a network.
-The higher priority packet will pass first.
+Precedence (1-3)- The first three bits are for precedence.
+Precedence means the priority of an IP packet.
+The higher-priority packet will pass first if a network has a high load.
 The following are the possible values for the precedence.

 - Routing – 0